andytudhope/earthart/README.md

 ### Further Pointers

-In order to implement the subgraph, we have pointed SE2 at the Goerli test network.
+In order to implement the subgraph, we have pointed SE2 at the Optimism network.

 We encourage you to tweak the app config in `packages/nextjs/scaffold.config.ts` and set `targetNetwork: chains.hardhat` so you can play with the contract and learn locally.
 In particular, this will make the Block Explorer tab work again, which is a lot of fun to watch.